AnikaNissen/EM-health-in-IS-research/README.md

 # Data Repository and Python script

-## Paper submitted to the ICIS 2024 Conference: Exploring the Health Landscape in IS Research: A Text-Mining Analysis
+## Paper published in the Electronic Markets journal: Advancing digital health in information systems research: insights from a text-mining analysis

 ### Paper Authors: Silke Weißenfels, Anika Nissen & Stefan Smolnik

-Link to Paper Publication: <insert url upon acceptance>
+Paper DOI: 10.1007/s12525-025-00768-w

 <br>
-This the is python script and data repository for the paper "Exploring the Health Landscape in IS Research: A Text-Mining Analysis" submitted to the ICIS 2024 conference.
+This the is python script and data repository for the paper "Advancing digital health in information systems research: insights from a text-mining analysis" published in the Electronic Markets journal in 2025.

 Data respository owner &copy; Anika Nissen